Institut de Recherche Mathématiques de Rennes

 My research lies at the crossroads of analysis and geometry, mainly because I like to consider the phase space geometry and its relationships with Quantum mechanics.
 While I’m interested in all aspects of semiclassical analysis, I’ve been specializing in integrable systems, classical or quantum, and their singularities.
 This is a nice door to differential geometry and normal forms.
 It gives rise to interesting inverse problems: how can you recover symplectic or Hamiltonian invariants from quantum spectra?

 A quite important class of integrable systems are obtained by two degree of freedom systems with an $S^1$ symmetry.
 Under additional non-degeneracy conditions, I called them semitoric systems, because they share some rigidity aspects of toric systems and some nice flexibility from general Hamiltonian systems.
-In the last ten years, they have been studied by various teams and continue to reveal intriguing properties, both at classical and quantum levels.
+In the last 15 years, they have been studied by various teams and continue to reveal intriguing properties, both at classical and quantum levels.

 Both symplectic and semiclassical ideas turn out to be relevant for intense magnetic fields; the general ideas from semiclassical analysis and (near) integrable systems apply remarkably and give accurate descriptions of quantum dynamics and eigenvalues of magnetic laplacians.
 While Magnetic hamiltonians do have an (approximate) $S^1$ symmetry, the relationship with semitoric systems remains to be elucidated!